SvetlinZarev/coding-challenges/leetcode/1400 - 1499/1461 - Check If a String Contains All Binary Codes of Size K.md

 Time complexity: `O(n)`

-Runs in 4ms in thr online judge and uses 3.3 MB at the time of writing
+Runs in 4ms in the online judge and uses 3.3 MB at the time of writing

 Instead of computing the hash from scratch for each substring, we can *update* it.
 Because we are working strings representing binary numbers, we can just map